Brow Lift Surgery in Orange County

 In men, the ideal brow is typically positioned along the superior orbital rim with an even, subtle arch.
-The ideal female brow is know for its arch which peaks at the lateral aspect of the pupil.
+The ideal female brow is known for its arch which peaks at the lateral aspect of the pupil.
 It traditionally is positioned higher than the orbital rim with the medial and lateral ends lying approximately at the same horizontal level.
 However, it is impossible to define an ideal eyebrow suitable for every face.
 Therefore, the consultation process is of critical importance to determine one’s candidacy for the procedure.

 Brow Lift Techniques

 There are a number of different techniques that are utilized to elevate the brow.
 The best technique depends upon a number of factors and the individual patient characteristics.
 Traditional techniques focused on lifting the brow alone, without addressing the coexistent volume loss.
-Many times, these approaches would exacerbate the aging process or leave the patient with an unnatural, “suprised” appearance.
+Many times, these approaches would exacerbate the aging process or leave the patient with an unnatural, “surprised” appearance.
 As understanding of facial aging has progressed, techniques have improved which not only focus on lifting the brow and removing excess tissue, but also restore underlying volume to the face.
-Dr. Boeckmann tailors your browlift to what you need and your anatomy.
+Dr. Boeckmann tailors your brow lift to what you need and your anatomy.